Soccer-World Cup 2022: which major football players are missing FIFA tournament? | Sports-Games

 JESUS 'TECATITO' CORONA (MEXICO) The Sevilla winger suffered a fracture on his left ankle while he was training with the LaLiga club in August and underwent surgery.

+PRESNEL KIMPEMBE (FRANCE) The Paris St Germain centre back ruled himself out because of a hamstring injury.

+YUTA NAKAYAMA (JAPAN) The defender will miss the World Cup after being ruled out for the rest of the season due to an Achilles injury.

-The following players are injured but fighting to get fit and be considered for selection.
-SADIO MANE (SENEGAL)
+RACE AGAINST TIME The following players are injured but fighting to get fit for the tournament.

-Senegal forward Sadio Mane sustained an injury to his right fibula and will miss Bayern Munich's last Bundesliga game before the World Cup, his club said, leaving his participation at the tournament in doubt.
-PAULO DYBALA (ARGENTINA)

-AS Roma coach Jose Mourinho said the Argentina forward had suffered a "very bad' injury when he tweaked a thigh muscle while converting a penalty against Lecce.
-ANGEL DI MARIA (ARGENTINA)
+SADIO MANE (SENEGAL) Sadio Mane has been named in Senegal's squad for the World Cup despite suffering an injury playing for Bayern Munich.
+He will undergo checks in Munich to monitor his recovery.

+PAULO DYBALA (ARGENTINA) Paulo Dybala, returned to action for AS Roma from a thigh injury that had kept him out for a month.
+He has been named in the Argentina squad as they hope he regains full match fitness before their campaign begins.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)